ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 5.8.
 How To Customize Display Styles
 ------------------------------------

-Virtel users can customise the screen display to suit their needs.
+VIRTEL users can customise the screen display to suit their needs.
 An exception to this is the model type which is an Administration function.
 Administrators will configure model types which can then be selected by a user.

 5.8.1.
 Add or remove a display style